The Women in the Lineage of Jesus Christ

 Mary’s Obedience

 It would not be remarkable for a virgin woman to get married and have a son, but for a virgin to conceive and bear a son would be extraordinary.
 Mary was a woman of obedience.
-The Bible does not tell us how Mary had the courage to tell Joseph that she was pregnant.
+The Bible does not tell us how Mary dared to tell Joseph that she was pregnant.

-But her courage and willingness to be the servant of the Lord (Luke 1:38) enables her to bear the shame of pregnancy before marriage to be the mother of the Messiah.
+But her courage and willingness to be the servant of the Lord (Luke 1:38) enable her to bear the shame of pregnancy before marriage to be the mother of the Messiah.

 Conclusion

 Even where society did not encourage the inclusion of females in genealogies, the faith of these five women was so strong they burst out of the confines of socially accepted silence.
-We learn that God is able to take anyone, such as you and me, who appears to be insignificant and unlikely to succeed and transforms them into important witnesses to the power of God.
+We learn that God can take anyone, such as you and me, who appears to be insignificant and unlikely to succeed and transform them into important witnesses to the power of God.

-God has created you to be confident, bold, and free-free to be yourself, free from the need to compare yourself to others, and free to step into His destiny for your life.
+God has created you to be confident, bold, and free to be yourself, free from the need to compare yourself to others, and free to step into His destiny for your life.

-Based on her #1 New York Times bestseller The Confident Woman, Joyce Meyer taps into concerns and issues that many women commonly experience-lack of confidence, poor self-image, dysfunctional relationships – and provides encouragement and practical wisdom to help resolve problems in those areas of life.
+Based on her #1 New York Times bestseller The Confident Woman, Joyce Meyer taps into concerns and issues that many women commonly experience.
+This includes confidence, poor self-image, and dysfunctional relationships.
+Joyce provides encouragement and practical wisdom to help resolve problems in those areas of life.

 In today’s busy, fast-paced world, it’s easy to forget the need to slow down and live in the present, while holding on to personal “baggage” that’s keeping you from being the woman God created you to be.